otrv4/otrv4/otrv4.md

   value of the TLV begins with a 4-byte indication of what this symmetric key will be used for (file transfer, voice encryption, etc).
 After that, the contents are use-specific (which file, etc): there are no predefined uses.
-  Note that the value of the key itself is not placed into the TLV; your peer will compute it on its own.
+  Note that the value of the key itself is not placed into the TLV, your peer will compute it on its own.
 ```